 That looks like this:

 As you can see from this, the pistes are mostly quite wide tree lined runs with not very challenging gradients.
-As a learner, it was ideal.
-The lifts were pretty much all fast and modern, and the actual runs were not super crowded when we were there.
+As a learner snowboarder, it was ideal.
+The lifts were pretty much all fast and modern – some were even heated.
+And the actual pistes were not super crowded when we were there.

 We spent probably 3 days at Bialka Tatrazanska, or Kotelnica Tatrazanska as I believe the resort is called.
 Day one was mostly learning and sliding down the learner slopes.